 Choosing Ornamental Grass for Zone 8

 Using ornamental grasses has become something of a rage lately.
 Their visual impact paired with their ability to fit into many landscape situations has made them a popular garden addition.
-Zone 8 ornamental grasses may experience temperatures as low as 10 to 20 degrees Fahrenheit (-12 to -7 C.).
+Zone 8 ornamental grasses may experience temperatures as low as 10 to 20 degrees F. (-12 to -7 C.).
 Such chilly conditions can be detrimental for the tropical grasses, but there is still a wide variety from which to choose.

 Ornamental grasses come in a variety of specifications and types.
 There are both deciduous and evergreen varieties, drought tolerant and water loving, sun and shade species, as well as numerous sizes.
 The characteristic of your grass will depend upon where you are situating the plant and what effect you hope to achieve.